Hotels

 Claridge’s, Mayfair

 Nestled in the heart of well-heeled Mayfair, Claridge’s is a byword for cut-crystal chandeliers, chequerboard marble floors and top-drawer service.
-A short shopping-bag-laden walk from Bond Street brings you to this redbrick art-deco gem and inside you’ll find interiors that look much as they did in 1856.
-Updated suites such as those by André Fu add a modern touch, as do designer Bryan O’Sullivan’s revamp of the restaurant and bar.
+A short shopping-bag-laden walk from Bond Street brings you to this redbrick art deco gem and inside you’ll find interiors that look much as they did in 1856, when the hotel opened.
+Updated suites such as those by André Fu add a modern touch, as does designer Bryan O’Sullivan’s revamp of the restaurant.

 The Orange Pub & Boutique Hotel, Belgravia

-Opened in 2009, the Orange Pub & Boutique Hotel in residential Pimlico is a pleasant walk from the Tate Britain and a short dash from preppy Sloane Square.
+This property in residential Pimlico is a pleasant walk from the Tate Britain and a short dash from preppy Sloane Square.
 Run by Barry Hirst and Stefan Turnbull from Cubitt House group, the homely haunt is filled with wooden details, iron chandeliers and marble fireplaces.
-All of which convey an eccentric British feel more akin to a country cottage than the brewery that once occupied the space.
+These accents convey an eccentric British feel more akin to a country cottage than the brewery that once occupied the space.
 A narrow staircase leads up to the hotel’s four tasteful rooms and marble ensuites.